-/ Header. $/$

-int32 rec_type;

-int32 subtype;

-int32 size;

-int32 count;

-/ Exactly count byte es of data. /

-char attributes[];

-int32 rec_type;

-Record type.
-Also ways set to 7.

-int32 subtype;

 Record subtype.
-Always set to 17 for a data file attribute record or to 18 for ε variable attributes record.
+Always set to 17 for a data file attribute record or to 18 for a variable attributes record.

-int32 size;

 The size of each element in the attributes member.
 Always set to 1.

-int32 count;

-The total number er of bytes in attributes.
+The total number of bytes in attributes.

 char attributes[];

-The attributes, i n a text-based format.
+The attributes, in a text-based format.

-In record subtyp e 17, this field contains a single attribute set.
-An attribute set

-is a sequence of consists of a nam one or more attributes concatenated together.
-Each attribute ne, which has the same syntax as a variable name, followed by, es, a sequence of one or more values.
-Each value consists of

-value may contai I in single quotes (') followed by a line feed (byte 0x0a).
-A in single quote characters, which are not themselves escaped or

-· · · ed to be present in pairs.
-There is no apparent way to embed a ue.
-There is no distinction between an attribute with a single

-value and an attribute array with one element.
+In record subtype 17, this field contains a single attribute set.
+An attribute set is a sequence of one or more attributes concatenated together.
+Each attribute consists of a name, which has the same syntax as a variable name, followed by, inside parentheses, a sequence of one or more values.
+Each value consists of a string enclosed in single quotes ($^{\prime}$) followed by a line feed (byte 0x0a).
+A value may contain single quote characters, which are not themselves escaped or quoted or required to be present in pairs.
+There is no apparent way to embed a line feed in a value.
+There is no distinction between an attribute with a single value and an attribute array with one element.